janosh/pymatgen-2-paper/paper/main.typ

 #figure(
   image("figs/pmg_dependency_usage.svg"),
   caption: [Usage of 3rd-party dependencies in #pmg modules.
-Linewidths are scaled by the number of direct code imports. *Haoyu – please confirm this is correct about linewidths*], ) <fig:pmg-dependency-usage>
+Linewidths are scaled by the number of function usages.], ) <fig:pmg-dependency-usage>
 // TODO turn this into single figure spanning 2 cols
-#SK[Along with making this 2-columns, need to remove in-figure titles.
-The text is currently too small; making them wider (to fill the single-column space) will help, in addition to increasing font size and possibly cutting some of the entries.
+#SK[Along with making this 2-columns, need to remove in-figure titles (by cropping?).
+The text is currently too small; making them wider (to fill the single-column space) will help, in addition to increasing font size (✅) and possibly cutting some of the entries (✅).
 At the very end, may want to manually edit.]
 #figure(
   image("figs/dependent-usage-of-pmg.svg"),
-  caption: [Downstream usage of #pmg modules by dependent packages.], ) <fig:dependent-usage-of-pmg>
+  caption: [Downstream usage of #pmg modules by dependent packages.
+Linewidths are scaled by the number of function usages.], ) <fig:dependent-usage-of-pmg>

 Cumulatively, #pmg's impact on the materials science community includes: